Jafea7/ctbrec-alpine/Readme.md

 - `send2http.sh` has not been tested.
 - The `reclean.py`, `reclaim.py`, `send2ntfy.py` Python scripts have not been tested.
 - The `healthcheck.sh` reads the httpPort value from the server.json file, so if you need to change it due to a clash the healthcheck will still work.
-- The contact sheet is now 3840px wide and consists of 10x9 images, (compensate a little for lack of timecodes).
+- The contact sheet is now 3840px wide and consists of 10x9 images, (timecode burn-in working again - thanks @Tactic).

-  It does NOT burn in timecodes due to limitations of ffmpeg in Alpine's repo, DO NOT enable them, they will fail.

 **NOTE:** Do not just drop your old config in and expect it to work, you'll be ignored.